Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

   you had trouble figuring out which packages declared the conflicting dependencies.

-  This is something very typical for NP complete problems.
+  This is typical for NP complete problems.
 As an exact solution is often too hard to compute, they rely on heuristics and randomization and it's hard to work backwards from a failure.
-- It would require to somehow specify how a compiler should implement this check.
+- We generally don't want the correctness of a Go program to depend on the compiler used.
+That is, a program should not suddenly stop compiling because you used a different compiler or the compiler was changed in a new Go version.

-  As an exact solution is not possible, there needs to be some heuristic (even if it is just “give up after a bit”).
-Which either needs to be put into the language specification, which is very complex, for little benefit.
-Or we leave it up to the implementation, in which case a program might stop compiling when changing Go compilers.
+  But NP-complete problems don't allow us to calculate an exact solution.
+They always need some heuristic (even if it is just “give up after a bit”).
+If we don't want the correctness of a program to be implementation defined, that heuristic must become part of the Go language specification.
+But these heuristics are very complex to describe.
+So we would have to spend a lot of room in the spec for something which does not give us a very large benefit.

 ## The fix